juristr/juristr.github.com/_posts/2015-10-19-angular-connect-london.md

 ![](/blog/assets/imgs/ngconnect/ng1-vs-ng2-usagestats.png)

-7% taking a look at Angular 2 is probably more surprising.
-These stats are being taken from the [Angular v1](https://angularjs.org/) and [Angular 2](https://angular.io/) visitor stats.
+7% taking a look at Angular is probably more surprising.
+These stats are being taken from the [Angular v1](https://angularjs.org/) and [Angular](https://angular.io/) visitor stats.

-### Angular 2..
+### Angular..

 ..is all about speed and a better framework that leverages the latest available technology.
 It's about
 - load/startup speed by using angular universal to pre-render views on the server